-Elizabeth Loftus: The fiction of memory Loftus’s research is provocative, challenging and as she acknowledges, raises deep ethical questions about when it might actually be right to implant false memories (for instance, what if you want your kids to like asparagus and turn their noses up at fatty foods?
+Elizabeth Loftus: How reliable is your memory?
+Loftus’s research is provocative, challenging and as she acknowledges, raises deep ethical questions about when it might actually be right to implant false memories (for instance, what if you want your kids to like asparagus and turn their noses up at fatty foods?
 Could you, should you embed false memories in their small minds?)
 She obviously couldn’t compress her 40-plus years of research into an 18-minute talk; here are just some of the recent studies she’s been working on that shed more light on this difficult topic:

 “Queasy does it”: False alcohol beliefs and memories lead to diminished alcohol preferences by Seema L. Clifaseﬁ, Daniel M. Bernstein, Antonia Mantonakis, Elizabeth F. Loftus, Acta Psychologica, 2013

 This study suggests that specific alcohol preferences can be minimized if subjects are falsely informed that drinking rum or vodka made them sick.
 It works toward deepening our understanding of how false memories might influence actions of the present and future, and it might hold implications for the development of future alcohol interventions.

 False memories of fabricated political events, by Steven J. Frenda, Eric D. Knowles, William Saletan, Elizabeth F. Loftus, Journal of Experimental Social Psychology, 2013